 Unicode Character Support

-Although UCS supports Unicode character sets, other components of eServices and of the Genesys suite (in particular, Interaction Server and URS) do not.
+Although UCS supports Unicode character sets, other components of eServices and of the Genesys suite do not (in particular, URS and Interaction Server 8.5.0 and earlier—however, Interaction Server 8.5.1 and later does support UTF-8 on Windows deployments).
 This means that interactions that use a Unicode character set may be corrupted.
 Specifically, what may be corrupted is any part of the interaction’s data that is handled by Interaction Server or URS (or any other component that does not support Unicode).
 This includes attributes such as Subject, FirstName, and LastName.
 It does not include the body of the interaction, which is handled by UCS only.

 The following scenario provides an example of how this corruption can happen: